djd1283/Gravity_Game/README.md

 branch is used to add new features to the game.
 Feature branches may merge from this branch, but must merge back once a new feature is finished.
-Finally, a release branch may be created from the development branch to package all the changes of the development for final bug fixing and tweaking.
+Finally, a release branch may be created from the development branch to package all the changes of the development branch for final bug fixing and tweaking.
 Once the release branch is ready for 'publishing', it can merge with the master branch for public use.

+Helpful Link for branching format here --> http://nvie.com/posts/a-successful-git-branching-model/